Hardin County Farm Museum - preserving the past, for the future.

 Yearly events at the museum include:

-Pancake Breakfasts served inside the barn the 1st Saturday of each month, May, June, July, September, October from 7:00 – 9:30 am.
-Cost is a free will donation.
+Pancake Breakfasts served inside the barn on the 1st Saturday of each month, May, June, July, September, October from 7:00 – 9:30 am.
+Cost is a free-will donation.

-Threshing Festival is the last full weekend in July as a two day event.
+Threshing Festival and Power Show is the last full weekend in July as a two day event.
 Admission to the festival is free.
-A pancake breakfast and Thresher’s Noon Dinner is served as fundraising events.
-Join the volunteers in the field as they thresh the bundles of oats the old fashioned way and bale the straw.
-Or come enjoy the schedule of events which might include a historical presentation, crafts, school session or spelling bee in the one room school, or a concert or hymn sing in the old country church, Enjoy the farm animals in the petting barn or try the kid's games/activities outside.
+A pancake breakfast and Thresher’s Noon Dinner are served both days as fundraising events.
+Join the volunteers in the field as they thresh the bundles of oats the old-fashioned way and bale the straw.
+Enjoy the schedule of events which may include a historical presentation, lesson or spelling bee in the one-room school, a concert or hymn sing in the old country church, crafts, Bingo, and more.
+Visit the farm animals in the petting barn or try the kid's games/activities outside.
 Lastly, take a walk through farming history with the Power and Tractor Show and the various buildings full of historical rural iowa artifacts.

 Greenbelt Tractorcade is the third Saturday in August.
 A pancake breakfast is served from 7:00 – 9:30 am and everyone is welcome.
 Cost is free will donation.
 Tractor drivers are welcome to register and join in the ride which leaves the museum grounds at 9:30 am.
 The public is encouraged to view the tractors and see them off on their ride.
 Typically the ride goes a different 40 mile round trip route each year winding through the beautiful back roads of rural Hardin County, Iowa.
 The Iowa River runs through and is a beautiful backdrop for many of the routes.
 A lunch stop is planned and lunch is served to the drivers by the museum volunteers.

 Harvest Moon Barn Dance is the second Saturday in October.
 Start the evening out by joining us for supper from 5:00 – 7:00 pm.
 The supper is by free will donation and is the last fundraiser of the year.